Taher-Chabra/Vote-Karo/readme.md

-# Voting App
+# Vote-Karo - A voting App

-A Node.js application that allows users to participate in voting by casting votes for a set of candidates.
+Vote-Karo is a node.js application that allows users to participate in voting by casting votes for a set of candidates.
 The app ensures secure authentication, voting restrictions, and live vote counts.
 Admins have special privileges to manage the candidate list.

 ## Features